riboflavin/test-framer-sync/alternatives/krisp-alternatives.md

 * Languages: can it transcribe and summarize meetings in different languages?
 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
-* Pros of Krisp:
+Pros of Krisp:
-  * Excellent noise cancellation for microphone and speaker audio.
+- Excellent noise cancellation for microphone and speaker audio.
-  * Platform-agnostic, usable with any meeting software, even phone calls.
+- Platform-agnostic, compatible with any meeting software and phone calls.

-* Cons of Krisp:
+Cons of Krisp:
-  * Free plan limits: 60 min/day noise removal, 2 summaries/day.
+- Free plan limits noise removal to 60 minutes per day and 2 summaries per day.
-  * No real-time collaboration or multi-user features, designed as a personal tool.
+- Lacks real-time collaboration and multi-user features, designed as a personal tool.
 | Attribute          | Krisp               |
 |--------------------|---------------------|
 | Free Plan          | ✅                  |